-Armenia has been an important part of my life.
-For the most special places and conversations, I have two people to thank.
+Armenia has come to mean a lot to me.
+For the places and conversations that will stay with me forever, I have two people to thank.

-My first time in Yerevan was in April 2014 – the centenary of the beginning of the Armenian Genocide.
-I had met an Armenian lady in London the year before, and she invited me to the commemorations.
+My first time in Yerevan was in April 2015 – the centenary of the beginning of the Armenian Genocide.
+I had met an Armenian lady at an event in London the year before, and she invited me to the commemorations.

 I don’t travel for my work any more, and have made peace with the fact that I will probably never go to Armenia again.
-But it is the country that I miss the most.
+But of all the places I have ever spent time in, Armenia is the country that I miss the most.